openHABian - Hassle-free openHAB Setup

-- Raspberry Pi image setup: http://openhab:8080
+- Raspberry Pi image setup: http://openhabian:8080 (opens new window)

-- In any case: http://your-device-hostname:8080 (opens new window) or http://192.168.0.2:8080 (replace name/IP)
+- In any case: http://your-device-hostname:8080 (opens new window) or http://192.168.0.2:8080 (opens new window) (replace name/IP with yours)

 Switching from stable to newer development releases might introduce changes and incompatibilities, so please be sure to make a full openHAB backup first!

 Check the Linux installation article for all needed details: Linux: Changing Versions

 # Where is the graphical user interface?